mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 1.  [**Upgrade the Core Addons**][upgrade_konvoy_core].
 This upgrades multiple addons such as CSI, CNI, Cluster Autoscaler, and Node Feature Discovery.

 1.  [**Upgrade the Kubernetes version**][upgrade_konvoy_kubernetes].
 This upgrades your cluster’s control plane and node pools.
-You may also want to upgrade your Kubernetes version on any Attached clusters.
+We recommend you upgrade your Kubernetes version on any attached clusters.

 [custom_apps]: ../custom-apps/
 [catalog_apps]: ../projects/applications/catalog-applications/